nostr-protocol/nips/xx.md

 The following tags are optional:

 - `i` is an external GUID.
-- `c` is the name of a category or genre.
+- `c` is the track's value as defined by a given category.
-- `creator` is the pubkey of a person involved in creating the track.
-Pubkey MAY be blank.
-Second argument should be a plaintext representation of the person, and the third argument their role.
 - `website` is an external url to a website related to the track.
 - `duration` is the duration of the audio track, in seconds.
 - `published_at` is a timestamp representing the track's original publish date.

+Note that artists, producers, SHOULD be referred to using both a plaintext `c` tag AND a conventional `p` tag when pubkey is available.
+When doing so, the `p` tag's petname MUST be the same as the `c` tag's value.
+In this way `c` tags can be used to indicate genre, as well as artist, producer, etc.

 Example: